Biplane fighter aces

 Baccara took part in the Spanish Civil War.

-In the morning on 17 November 1936, capitán Ángel Salas led seven Fiats into an attack against two I-16s that tried to intercepted a flight of Ju 52/3ms over the northern Madrid suburb of Fuencarral.
+In the morning on 17 November 1936, capitán Ángel Salas led seven Fiats into an attack against two I-16s that tried to intercept a flight of Ju 52/3ms over the northern Madrid suburb of Fuencarral.
 Both I-16s were shot down.
 One of them was credited to Sergente Maggiore Brunetto di Montegnacco while the second was claimed as a shared between Sergente Guido Presel, Baccara and Sergente Maggiore Eugenio Salvi.

 Soviet I-16 pilot Leytenant Pavlov was killed.